filippodanesi/filippodanesi.it/src/content/pages/privacy-policy.md

 - The right to object
 - Rights in relation to automated decision making and profiling

-To exercise any of these rights, please contact us at [privacy@filippodanesi.it](mailto:privacy@filippodanesi.it).
+To exercise any of these rights, please contact us at [privacy@filippodanesi.com](mailto:privacy@filippodanesi.com).

 ## How we protect your data